 Investigations

-NHTSA investigation PE25006 is a Preliminary Evaluation opened on 2025-06-27 and currently open.
-The subject of record is LAND ROVER RANGE ROVER SPORT, which places this file inside the Office of Defects Investigation queue for LAND ROVER.
-Latest activity on this investigation was logged on 2025-06-27 — NHTSA updates that field whenever an Information Request goes out, a supplement is filed, or a status change is recorded in the public docket.
+NHTSA investigation PE25006 is a Preliminary Evaluation opened on 2025-06-27 and currently closed.
+The subject is tracked inside the Office of Defects Investigation queue.
+Latest activity on this investigation was logged on 2026-04-24 - NHTSA updates that field whenever an Information Request goes out, a supplement is filed, or a status change is recorded in the public docket.

 A Preliminary Evaluation like PE25006 is the entry point of the federal defect-investigation process.
 NHTSA engineers scan complaint databases, field reports, and manufacturer data to decide whether an Engineering Analysis is warranted, whether a voluntary recall is already sufficient, or whether the pattern does not rise to a defect finding.

-Investigators summarized the matter as follows: "The Office of Defects Investigation (ODI) has received twelve (12) Vehicle Owner Questionnaires (VOQ’s) on Model Year (MY) 2014 to MY 2017 Range Rover Sport (L494 chassis) vehicles manufactured by Jaguar Land Rover North A..."
+Investigators summarized the matter as follows: "The Office of Defects Investigation (ODI) is upgrading its Preliminary Evaluation (PE25006) of front steering knuckle fractures on model year (MY) 2014 through 2017 Range Rover Sport vehicles to an Engineering Analysis...."
 Investigations are the early-warning layer of the federal auto-safety system, sitting upstream of formal recalls and defect orders.
 Whether this one closes without action or escalates into an Engineering Analysis, the full history stays in the ODI archive so researchers, litigators, and buyers can pull the paper trail at any time.
-Related LAND ROVER files, listed below, give context on whether this is an isolated concern or part of a broader pattern across the brand.

 Investigation Summary